James Keskimaki

 Sweetness is just the beginning of the magic!

-I made a couple different batches of tincture all using my alcohol, honey mixture.
-I was a bit hesitant to mix honey in as it is already sweet but the honey really rounds out the flavor.
+I made a couple different batches of tincture all using Organic Sugarcane alcohol, and raw Oregon wildflower honey.
+I was a bit hesitant to mix in the honey as the root is already sweet but the honey actually really rounds out the flavor.
 Out of the two batches I made one I made with fresh root and one with dry root.
 They definitely were different especially in the bite you got when first taking it.
-In the end I mixed the two and really loved the outcome so I ended up mixing it all together.
+In the end I mixed a little bit together and tried it.
+They really combined well and I loved the outcome so I ended up mixing it all together.

-Here is a rundown on some of the things Sweetroot is good for:
+Here is a rundown on some of the things Sweet Root "Osmorhiza occidentalis" is good for:

 -Tincture can reduces sugar cravings and can regulate blood sugar imbalances*